Pyomo/pyomo/doc/OnlineDocs/contributed_packages/mis.rst

    This is done instead of solving the problem.

 ..
 Note::
-   If IDAES is installed, the `solver` keyward argument is not needed (the function will use IDAES to find a solver).
+   If IDAES is installed, the `solver` keyword argument is not needed (the function will use IDAES to find a solver).